BedirhanTalhaKuzucu/QuizApp/README.md

 ```

 ## Acknowledgements
-- I have produced api for flight booking website with Django REST framework
+- I have produced api for Quiz App website with Django REST framework
 - I used sqlite database in development and PostgreSQL database in production.
 - Users can login and register.
-- I used token for authentication
 - I created api reference documentation using Swagger
 - I installed Django Debug Toolbar to get debug info about current request/response
 - Create, update, delete operations can be performed on more than one model with a single end point.